nvennin/test-www/procedures/Procedure_GDP_UYNEF_Change Control.md

 * Liaise with local Regulatory Authority on changes that impact local market.

 ### Designated Person
-* Review and approve/reject/defer changes that impacts the ASR or the Active Substances/Active Pharmaceutical Ingredients (APIs).
+* Review and approve/reject/defer changes that impacts the ASR or the Active Substances.

 ### Change Owner
 * Raises proposal changes.